anderscc/CSC750_Project/README.md

 ## Pre-requisites
 - You need to have [Nodejs and NPM](https://nodejs.org/en/download/) installed
 - You need to have [Python](https://www.digitalocean.com/community/tutorials/install-python-windows-10) installed
+- You need to have a host for a SQl Database - for this project we chose to download XAMPP and install MySql through XAMPP.

 ## Getting Started with Create React App